dartmouth-cs52-20X/platform-client-sathvi-k/README.md

 [deployed surge url (different from lab 4 and 5)](http://sathvi-cs52-sa8.surge.sh/)

+## What Worked Well
+Most of the instructions for setting up the main authentication was pretty straightforward, but I definitely had some mistakes that I had to debug.
+I also had some trouble figuring out how to access the logged-in user's information for the user permissions extra credit, but then I realized I could use redux state and it seemed to work!

+## What Didn't
+I hoped to finish implementing error handling for extra credit, but didn't get around to it because of time constraints.

 ## Extra Credit
 I extended the permissions system so that users can only edit or delete their own posts after they sign in.
 To test this out, here are two accounts that I made a post with: